Lenny Wee: The Music Virtuoso Who’s Kinda a Big Deal in the US

 If you had to create a playlist for a Zoom date, what songs would you choose?

-I’m definitely an old soul.
+I’m an old soul.
 My playlist would probably be the whole Stevie Wonder catalogue along with some Frank Sinatra, Hall and Oates, Doobie Brothers, Gladys Knight and Natalie Cole.

 Have you tried TikTok?
 Do you think it’s a good platform for performing artists to get a head start or is it just a space for self-indulgent narcissism?

 Wow, that’s a loaded question, haha.
 I think technology has allowed so much access to fans and for fans to discover new artists.
 For artists to be successful these days there’s always an element of being good at harnessing the power of these social platforms.
 That said, I’ve tried TikTok, but not so much for the music.
-It’s more of a fun thing I do with my family sometimes.
+It’s more of a fun thing I do sometimes with my family.